rerades/ai-rules-cli/README.md

 ### QUICK RULES SETUP

-**Note:** This CLI do not have any predefine rules so in order to use your rules you must tell the cli were to find your stored rules, by default the cli will try to fin the rules under your user directory `~/ai-rules` (you can change the path with environment variables)
+**Note:** This CLI does not include any predefined rules.
+To use your own rules, you must specify where the CLI can find them.
+By default, the CLI will look for rules in your user directory at `~/ai-rules` (you can change this path using environment variables).

 Any new rule that you define _must follow_ [the predefined schema](./mdc.schema.json) created in this repository.

-For a quick rules setup , I also maintain a [repo with rules](https://github.com/rerades/ai-rules) , you can fork it to create your own sets of rules.
+For a quick rules setup, I also maintain a [repository with example rules](https://github.com/rerades/ai-rules) that you can fork to create your own rule sets.

-You can install copy the rules to the default repository path `~/ai-rules` that uses this cli in order to quick star
+You can copy the rules to the default repository path `~/ai-rules` to get started quickly.

 The CLI uses the following default configuration:

-- **Repository Path**: `~/ai-rules` This is were your rules are saved
+- **Repository Path**: `~/ai-rules` - This is where your rules are saved
 - **Rules Directory**: `rules`
 - **Schema File**: `mdc.schema.json`
 - **Output Directory**: `.cursor/rules`